Stan Lee's legacy is often reduced to a roll call.

 He helped move comics away from heroic stiffness

 The National Endowment for the Arts page for Lee, written when he received the 2008 National Medal of Arts, gives the clearest official statement of his importance.
-It says his innovations revolutionized American comic books and stresses that the characters he and his collaborators developed were marked by flawed humanity rather than the older ideal type of the perfect superhero.
+It says his work changed American comic books and stresses that the characters he and his collaborators developed were marked by flawed humanity rather than the older ideal type of the perfect superhero.

 The key distinction is simple.